m-reiniger/koa2boilerplate/README.md

 This is based on a Koa 1 boilerplate I made for the company I work for which was based on an Express boilerplate I made for the same company.
 So hang in there, this will eventually be all new and shiny, as soon as I get this done to my satisfaction.

-## How it works
+## Structure

-### Module based
+### Modules
 Most of my backend/middleware Projects are microservices.
 Microservices tend to be scattered around.
 So I started to bundle them into packages that make up a suite of services that belong together.

 Modules (resided in /application/Modules) are essentially individual processes that can rely on the same code base.
 You run them with pm2.
 They are still individual processes and they don't know anything about each other.

-Don't write Doku, while you are drunk :)
+Each Module can have it's own Services and Adapters or use global Services and Adapters.

+### Controller

+Example: ```application/Modules/server/Controller/VersionController.js```

+Controller are basic Request Handlers.
+This is the first place a request resides in your code.

+### Service
+Example: ```applicaction/Modules/server/Service/Version/VersionService.js```

+Services do the actual work.
+They are the middleware and get called by Controllers.

+### Adapter
+Example: ```application/Adapter/EnvironmentAdapter.js```

+Adapters - you might also call them Connector - are components which reside code that helps you access databases, other services, messaging systems etc.

 ### Configuration